emanuelefavero/pineapple-ecommerce/README.md

 ```

 - run `npm run dev` to start Next.js
-- open a new terminal tab, `cd` into the `sanity-ecommerce` folder and run `npm run dev` to start Sanity Studio
+- open a new terminal tab, `cd` into the `sanity-pineapple` folder and run `npm run dev` to start Sanity Studio
 - go to [http://localhost:3000](http://localhost:3000) to see the app
 - go to [http://localhost:3333](http://localhost:3333) to see the Sanity Studio and upload content there